SeaseLtd/rated-ranking-evaluator/rre-tools/README.md

 ### [Embedding Model Evaluator](docs/embedding_model_evaluator/README.md)

-This tool provide a flexible tool to test a HuggingFace embedding model to ensure that works as expected with exact vector search.
+This tool extends MTEB benchmarking tool to test a HuggingFace embedding model performance on both Retrieval and Reranking tasks based on custom datasets.

 ### [Approximate Search Evaluator](docs/approximate_search_evaluator/README.md)

-This tool provide a flexible tool to deply RRE and extract metrics to test your search engine collection given a [template](https://github.com/SeaseLtd/rated-ranking-evaluator/wiki/What%20We%20Need%20To%20Provide#query-templates).
+This tool provides a flexible tool to deply RRE and extract metrics to test your search engine collection given a [template](https://github.com/SeaseLtd/rated-ranking-evaluator/wiki/What%20We%20Need%20To%20Provide#query-templates).

 ## Quickstart: tools installation